sagemath/trac_to_gh/Issue 1967.md

 # Issue 1967: fix matplotlib local-related bugs once and for all (?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1967

 Original creator: was